 A Novel by A. D. Metcalfe

-Johnny Álvarez took his time, walking on side streets, keeping close to the shadows, and looking out for police.
-A twelve-year-old boy unattended in the middle of the night would be suspicious.
+Johnny Álvarez took his time, walking through side streets, keeping close to the shadows, and looking out for police.
+An unattended twelve-year-old would be suspicious in the middle of the night.
 He snaked his way toward the Miami airport, knowing there was a Greyhound bus station nearby.
 When he got close, he could see there was little activity.
 A child alone in a terminal would throw up as many red flags as one wandering the streets, so he found a secluded spot in a nearby park and hunkered down until morning.

-He walked to the counter and stood in front of the clerk—a tired-looking, gray-haired man—and asked to purchase a one-way ticket.
+He walked to the counter and stood in front of the clerk—a tired-looking, gray-haired man—and asked to purchase a ticket.

 “Where are your parents?”

 Johnny scanned the large room.
 Since he was brown-skinned with dark hair, he thought it would be more believable to pick people who looked similar.
 He found an acceptable couple lingering at the concession stand and pointed to them.
 “They’re over there, but I’ve got the money.
 I go to New York every summer to visit my grandmother.
 She picks me up at the other end.”

 “You don’t need a round trip?” the man asked.

 “Okay,” the man said.
 “That’ll be thirty-six dollars.”

 Johnny pulled two twenties from his pocket and handed them over.